HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     dxclient livesync push-wcm-design-library -dxUsername <dxUsername> -dxPassword <dxPassword> -dxPort <dxPort> -dxProtocol <dxProtocol> -hostname <hostname> -contenthandlerPath <contenthandlerPath> -wcmLibraryPath <wcmLibraryPath> -wcmLibraryName <wcmLibraryName>
     ```

-## Limitations & Troubleshooting
+## Limitations and Troubleshooting

 ### General

-1. In any case, if the real-time sync during the push command gets disrupted, disconnect and reconnect again.
+1. If the real-time sync during the push command gets disrupted, disconnect and reconnect again.
 2. It is not recommended to use LiveSync on a production server.
 3. Conflict detection and resolutions are not implemented.